doctrine/doctrine-website-sphinx/pages/source/blog/dbal-242-252beta1.rst

 constraints.
 During the last two months however we have worked hard to lower the number of open pull-requests on DBAL from 50 to only 7 and push the number of open issues on DBAL+ORM down to 188 from 250.
-This has been a tremendous effort and it would not have been possible with our two new core team members `deeky666 <https://github.com/deeky666>`_ and `kimhemsoe
+This has been a tremendous effort and it would not have been possible without our two new core team members `deeky666 <https://github.com/deeky666>`_ and `kimhemsoe
 <https://github.com/kimhemsoe>`_.